bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 These algorithms only exist for checkbox and radio `[input](https://html.spec.whatwg.org/multipage/input.html#the-input-element)` elements and are not to be used for anything else. [\[HTML\]](https://dom.spec.whatwg.org/#biblio-html)

-[EventTarget/EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/EventTarget "The EventTarget() constructor creates a new EventTarget object instance.")
+[EventTarget/EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/EventTarget 'The EventTarget() constructor creates a new EventTarget object instance.')

 In all current engines.